tainenko/tainenko.github.io/_posts/2019-05-06-reading-plan.md

 author: tony
 categories: [ Reading Plan ]
 image: assets/images/book-list.jpg
-tags: [reading, learning, recommend, books list]
+tags: [featured,reading, learning, recommend, books list]
 comments: true
 ---
 “The more you read, the more things you know.
 The more that you learn, the more places you’ll go.” ― Dr. Seuss, I Can Read With My Eyes Shut!